CA Labor Laws: Everything You Need to Know

 Further, FMLA and the CFRA say that employers with at least 50 employees have to offer up to 12 weeks of unpaid time off per year for illnesses and to give care to family members.
 FMLA lets employees take up to 26 weeks off per one year to care for a family member

 If you need help with any issues surrounding labor laws in California, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.